 We attribute these limitations to a common root cause: existing optimization-based state estimators are not structure-aware~\citep{zhang2021sipcc,zhang2025simultaneous}.
 By formulating all variables within a monolithic NLP, they fail to exploit the structure of physics-constrained optimization.
 We therefore propose a structure-aware framework for real-to-sim scene estimation in cluttered environments---the first practical algorithm for numerical optimization in the joint shape-pose space.
 Our approach builds on the separating-plane-based shape-differentiable contact model (SDRS)~\citep{ye2025sdrs}, which eliminates normal contact forces as explicit variables by expressing them as functions of object pose.
 We adapt SDRS to quasistatic configuration optimization, reducing problem dimensionality, and show that the resulting augmented Lagrangian Hessian has a highly structured sparsity pattern that enables efficient solvers via Woodbury and Schur complement reductions.
 The proposed formulation is globally differentiable with respect to both shape and pose, enabling joint optimization under arbitrary contact conditions with shapes represented as unions of convex hulls.
 To improve robustness, we consider all potential contact pairs without heuristic contact selection~\cite{zhang2021sipcc}, while maintaining tractable computational cost through our reduced representation.
 A globally supported contact activation function~\cite{Ye2025Efficient} further mitigates vanishing gradients and constraint-qualification issues.

-Building upon our joint optimization framework, we develop an end-to-end real-to-sim scene estimation pipeline that operates directly on a single RGBD image observation as illustrated in~\prettyref{fig:teaser}.
+Building upon our joint optimization framework, we develop \textbf{S}imulation-ready \textbf{P}hysics-\textbf{A}ware \textbf{R}econstruction for \textbf{C}luttered \textbf{S}cenes, \textbf{SPARCS}, that operates directly on a single RGBD image observation as illustrated in~\prettyref{fig:teaser}.
 We evaluate our method on a diverse set of cluttered benchmarks containing up to $5$ objects and $22$ convex hulls, where our method can robustly produce physically valid, simulation-ready reconstructions.